 McNair Scholars Program

-The TRIO McNair Scholars Program prepares qualified students for graduate study leading to PhD degrees.
-McNair Scholars receive comprehensive support to earn undergraduate degrees, complete research projects in their fields of study, and apply to graduate schools.
+The TRIO McNair Scholars Program prepares qualified students for graduate study and research careers, with a focus on doctoral (PhD) pathways.
+McNair Scholars receive comprehensive support to complete their undergraduate degrees, conduct faculty-mentored research in their fields of study, and prepare competitive applications to graduate schools.

-The program’s limited cohort size provides a close-knit community and helps students gain a broad understanding of research and university culture.
+The program’s limited cohort size fosters a close-knit community and helps students develop a deeper understanding of research, graduate education, and university culture.

 Learn more about TRIO McNair Scholars Programs around the US.